Our Education programs

 Evaluating the Power of Partnerships: A Retrospective Study of the Cool Boulder Climate Campaign

-Cool Boulder, a municipal climate campaign focused on supporting capacity for climate action, both depends on and supports strong networks of community partners that each act in different ways to achieve collective action across the city.
+Cool Boulder is a municipal climate campaign focused on supporting capacity for climate action through the use of nature-based solutions that enhance landscapes and ecosystems to buffer climate extremes: heat, fire, drought, loss of landscape resilience, and more.
+Cool Boulder both depends on and supports strong networks of community partners that each act in different ways to achieve collective action across the city.
 NPAC researchers are conducting in-depth interviews with partner organizations that have engaged with Cool Boulder, the City of Boulder's community climate action initiative, to better understand how this network functions.
 The study examines what motivates organizations to join campaigns like Cool Boulder, what benefits they gain through the network, and what new collaborations, landscape changes, and community actions have resulted from their engagement.
-By capturing retrospective accounts from partners across sectors, the research will builds a picture of how municipal campaigns might build capacity for climate action beyond what any single organization could achieve alone.
+By capturing retrospective accounts from partners across sectors, the research will build a picture of how municipal campaigns might build capacity for climate action beyond what any single organization could achieve alone.
 Findings will inform the ongoing development of Cool Boulder while generating broader lessons about how cities can design partnership-based campaigns that are effective, equitable, and built to last.

 Featured Project